Cruise Specialists Blog

 Everyone gets a butler on Silversea. © Ralph Grizzle

-• Operates ten vessels, Silversea is split between classic luxury ships and luxury expedition ships.
+• Operates 13 vessels, Silversea is split between classic luxury ships and luxury expedition ships.

-• The Flagship, Silver Muse, debuted in 2017.
+• Silver Muse debuted in 2017.
 The design of this all-suite ship focused on enhancing guests’ onboard experiences with an impressive eight dining venues.

-• Silver Wind was recently refurbished in 2018, but in 2020, she will be refitted with an ice-class hull.
+• Silver Wind was refitted with an ice-class hull.
 This ship will be highly versatile, with the ability to voyage from the polar regions and iconic ports between.

 • Silversea features butlers throughout its fleet across all accommodation levels.